Roll20/roll20-character-sheets/Open Legend Basic by Great Moustache/ReadMe.md

 ### Changelog

+### 1.5.1 on 2016 November 25th
+* Changed the code for Toughness
+	- Uncommented the relvent code, and deleted the old
+	- Toughness = 10 + Forititude + Will (used to be presence)

 ### 1.5.0 on 2016 November 21st
 * Added the character's name to be displayed on chat window on rolls
 * Updated the Actions section to calculate the roll string like the attributes